Liam-A-Wallace/Liam-A-Wallace.github.io/index.md

 **Third-Year Computer Science Student @ University of St Andrews**
 *Dean's List 2025 | First-Class Standing | Seeking Summer 2026 Internships*

 Welcome to my technical portfolio!
 I'm passionate about building software solutions with expertise in Python, C, Java, and C++.
-I am currently exploring opportunities in software engineering roles.
+I am currently exploring opportunities in a variety of software engineering roles to further develop my programming and technical abilities.

 ---